Food Additives

 Artificial Sweeteners:

 This is a list of additives that are put in foods on purpose.
-There is also a list of foods that appear in foods unintentionally.
-These include, dioxins, pesticides, acrylamide, methylene chloride, BPA, hormones, anti-biotics, bug parts, rat fecal hairs.
-This list would also include things like peanut residue and soy that are not normally part of the food product but were added inadvertently during processing.
+There is also a list of substances that appear in foods unintentionally.
+These include, dioxins, pesticides, acrylamide, methylene chloride, BPA, hormones, antibiotics, bug parts, rat fecal hairs.
+Some of these substances, such as BPA and dioxins from plastics, are being studied for their potential as health hazards.